Available Opportunities: for Post-docs, Graduates, and Undergraduates.

 We are always interested in talented students.
 Our program is in rapid expansion and I think you will find interesting opportunities here.
-The Chemistry Department consists of 23 faculty.
-Seven faculty (junior and senior) were recruited in the last five years.
-Recent additions include:
+The Chemistry Department consists of 24 faculty.

-Another recent addition, John Perdew, is a member of the National Academy of Sciences and one of the world’s most cited scientists, specifically in the field of density functional theory (DFT).
+Among our affiliated faculty, John Perdew (Physics and Chemistry) is a member of the National Academy of Sciences and one of the world’s most cited scientists, specifically in the field of density functional theory (DFT).
 Here at Temple, Perdew is the founding director of the Center for Materials Theory, spearheading collaborative research in materials science.
-He also leads a recently funded DOE EFRC center at Temple.
+He also leads the DOE EFRC center at Temple.

 The department continues to recruit new faculty members.
 In response to this continued growth, several of our research groups now occupy the new 246,000-square-foot Science Education and Research Center (SERC).
 Clearly, Temple is making a major investment in the Sciences and Chemistry in particular.

-While Dec 15 (January 1 for international applicants) is a priority date for Fall 2020, applications are reviewed on a continual basis.
-Files will be considered for Spring 2021 if application is not complete for admission in Fall 2020.
+While Dec 15 (January 1 for international applicants) is a priority date for Fall (August start), applications are reviewed on a continual basis.
+Files will be considered for Spring semester (January start) of the following year if the application is not complete for admission in the Fall.